Full privacy notice

 Where personal data is stored outside of the UK and the EU, safeguards to protect personal data may include but are not limited to the UK Addendum used in conjunction with the EU Standard Contractual Clauses (SCCs), or UK International Data Transfer Agreement (IDTAs).
 Such safeguards will be subject to Transfer Risk Assessments (TRAs).

 If you think your data rights have been breached or you are not happy with how we handle your data, you are able to raise a complaint with us by contacting dataprotection@jamiuk.org.
+Our DPO at Hope and May will reach out to you to resolve your complaint and to help you understand your rights.
 You can also contact the ICO at Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF or by telephone on 0303 123 1113 (local rate) or 01625 545 745.

 This privacy notice is kept under regular review.
 If we make any significant changes to the way in which we process your information, we will make the required changes to this Privacy Notice and will notify you so that you can raise any concerns or objections with us.
 When making less impactful changes, we’ll update this notice and post a summary of the changes on our website.